Content: Charleston Cataract Surgery Specialists

 - TORIC- A Toric® IOL clears the cloudiness from the cataract along with reducing or eliminating astigmatism thus significantly improving your uncorrected distance vision.

-- MULTIFOCAL- A multifocal lens, such as the ReSTOR® or Crystalens® IOL, clears the cloudiness from the cataract and is also designed to reduce or eliminate your dependency on glasses by improving your vision near, far, and everything in-between.
+- MULTIFOCAL- A multifocal lens, clears the cloudiness from the cataract and is also designed to reduce or eliminate your dependency on glasses by improving your vision near, far, and everything in-between.
 Based on FDA clinical data, there is an 80% chance you will never have to wear glasses again.

-Dr Thompson only focus is on providing the best treatment available with an emphasis on personalized care and the best possible visual outcomes.
-If you have any questions that you would like to discuss before your consultation, please contact Dr Thompson or one of his staff at 843-553-2477.
+Our doctors focus on providing the best treatment available with an emphasis on personalized care and making sure their patients obtain the best possible visual outcome.
+Your surgeon will discuss your options with you and help you decide which type of cataract surgery will be best for you.
+If you have any questions that you would like to discuss before your consultation, please contact us at 843-553-2477.